Institutional journey

 Aquaculture is central to the blue economy.
 It supports climate resilience, improves water quality, restores ecological function, and provides stable livelihoods for coastal communities.
 By integrating aquaculture into the Blue Governance Suite, Terra Vita Hub offers governments and funders a complete governance infrastructure for coastal and marine systems — from restoration and fisheries governance to blue carbon and sustainable aquaculture.

-Coastal RestorationMarine EcosystemsAquaculture SystemsFisheries GovernanceBlue CarbonMarine Spatial Planning
+Coastal RestorationAquaculture SystemsFisheries GovernanceBlue CarbonMarine Evidence LayerMarine Spatial Layer

 Blue environment next step